tezos-checker/checker/docs/spec/functional_spec.rst

 Claim the rewards of a completed liquidation auction.
 Fails if the sender is not the auction winner, if the auction is still ongoing, or if the completed auction still has unprocessed liquidation slices.
-If the operation is successful, a tez payment is made to ``Tezos.sender`` with the auction winnings.
+If the operation is successful, an FA2 transfer of the collateral is made to ``Tezos.sender`` with the auction winnings.

 ``liquidation_auction_claim_win: nat``